SymfonyCasts/vue/sfcasts/ep1/product-card.md

 So, for the image, we're using `src="product.image"` - with the `:` that makes this attribute dynamic - and we're rendering more data for the `alt` attribute, the product name and the `product.price`.
-We also have a button to *view* the product page... which isn't actually working yet... then we print `product.brand`.
+We also have a button to *view* the product page... which isn't doing anything yet... then we print `product.brand`.

 *Hopefully* this all feels pretty simple.